Tina Barrett: 1996–1998: Mis-Teeq

-1999–2003: S Club 7 and hiatus
+1999–2003: S Club and hiatus

-Barrett became a member of S Club 7 after a series of auditions, along with members Paul Cattermole, Jon Lee, Bradley McIntosh, Jo O'Meara, Hannah Spearritt and Rachel Stevens in 1999.
+Barrett became a member of S Club after a series of auditions, along with members Paul Cattermole, Jon Lee, Bradley McIntosh, Jo O'Meara, Hannah Spearritt and Rachel Stevens in 1999.
 During five years they released four number one singles and one number one album.
 They also had a series of TV shows, which were: Miami 7, L.A.
 7, Hollywood 7 and Viva S Club, and they also starred in a film, Seeing Double.
 Barrett led some of the tracks on the groups' albums, such as "I'll Be There" and "Stronger", which was set to be a single, but was canceled when Paul Cattermole left the group.
+The song, along with the remixes, was eventually only released as a promotional single.
 Barrett co-wrote two other songs that she also led: "Discotek" (the B-side to the single "Alive") and "Secret Love", a song from the group's final album Seeing Double.
 The six remaining members stayed together as "S Club" until 2003, when they split after releasing their greatest hits album.

 When the group announced they were to break up, Barrett expressed interest in working on a solo career, but she was unsuccessful to sign with a label or an entrepreneur.
 She took a nine-year hiatus from her career, appearing only on red carpets and social events.